“Are you awake?” Anla whispered.

 But, she was honest and changed out of her outfit facing the door, netting another loss for Raulin.
 He glanced at her a few times in the mirror, her back bare as she changed from her dusty traveling tunic to a respectable blouse.
 She turned once when she reached for her hairbrush and Raulin nicked himself with his straight razor.
 He finished and staunched the bleeding with a towel quickly, knowing how laughable it would look if she saw a master of knives unable to shave properly.

 “So, what’s on your agenda today?” she asked, turning to face him once he had given her the all-clear.

 “I need to visit an agent for more money.
 There’s one…” he said, consulting his journal, “in Cabbesh Market, which I believe is not too far from here.
 I’ll need someone to help lengthen the spell, though.
 Hmm.
 We should come up with a name for that person.”

-“I’ve been calling them folds in my head.”
+“I’ve been calling them tethers in my head.”

 “I like that.
 I should probably be fair and take the wizard this time.
 Do you think he’s still bitter about Iascond?”

 “Leery?
 Yes.
 Bitter?
 If he is, I think some mild conversation or a treat might take care of it, at least superficially.”